Take a breath. You've arrived.

 These reflections emerged from real conversations.
 This is the kind of thinking that happens in a session.

-In Chinese, conflict is 矛盾 — two characters, two objects, one ancient paradox. 矛 is the spear: the weapon of advance, of penetration, of the one who seeks to impose their understanding on the world. 盾 is the shield: the instrument of resistance, of protection, of the one who refuses to be moved.
+There is a word for this.
+Let us begin with the word itself.
+In Chinese, conflict is 矛盾 — two characters, two objects, one ancient paradox. 矛 is the spear: the weapon of advance, of penetration, of the one who seeks to impose their…

-Not sure yet?
+Read full reflection →Not sure yet?
 Start with a free conversation.

 A 20-minute introductory call — no commitment, no intake form.
 Just a conversation to see if this feels right.